SergeCaron/MoveRecoveryPartition/README.md

 Removing drive letter R...

-Enter 'Yes' to delete the backup of the recovery partition in C:\Users\ADMINI~1.PCE\AppData\Local\Temp , anything else to continue: yes
+Enter 'Yes' to delete the backup of the recovery partition in C:\Users\ThisUser\AppData\Local\Temp , anything else to continue: yes

 Computing new System partition size.
 Please be patient ...